justinmaks/azerothcore-wotlk/SERVER_SETUP.md

 SELECT * FROM realmlist;

 # Update the realm address to your server IP
+# IMPORTANT: Use your public IP if hosting on internet, or local IP if LAN only
 UPDATE realmlist SET address = 'YOUR_SERVER_IP' WHERE id = 1;

 # Optionally update the realm name